DSXiangLi/DecryptPrompt/README.md

   - AgentTuning: Enabling Generalized Agent Abilities for LLMs
   - SWIFTSAGE: A Generative Agent with Fast and Slow Thinking for Complex Interactive Tasks
   - FireAct: Toward Language Agent Fine-tuning
+  - Pangu-Agent: A Fine-Tunable Generalist Agent with Structured Reasoning
 - 调用模型方案
   - HuggingGPT: Solving AI Tasks with ChatGPT and its Friends in HuggingFace
   - Gorilla：Large Language Model Connected with Massive APIs  :star: